Skip to main content Link Search Menu Expand Document (external link)

 You may want to watch the post lecture videos here:

-A sequential logic device is a type of digital circuit where the output not only depends on the current inputs but also on the history of inputs, storing information about past events.
-This behavior is achieved through the use of storage elements like flip-flops or latches.
+This feature is achieved through the use of storage elements like flip-flops or latches.
 These devices are fundamental in creating memory and more complex processing units within digital systems, enabling the implementation of functions such as counters, shift registers, and state machines.

 A sequential logic device has a general structure as shown below: